Medidata Blog

 Why Does EDC Scalability Matter?

 Although clinical trials have elements in common, each study phase may have unique aspects making scalable EDC systems an essential component.
-Phase I first-in-human (FIH) trials may have only 20 to 80 patients, for example, while certain gene therapy studies target treatment to one participant.
+Phase I first-in-human (FIH) trials may have only 20 to 80 patients, for example, while certain gene therapy studies target treatment to one patient.
 On the other end of the spectrum, later-phase and post marketing studies can involve tens of thousands of patients.

 Now that COVID-19 has accelerated use of decentralized trial models, the variety and velocity of data used in clinical trials has also increased.
 Studies may source data directly using eCOA applications or wearables and through on-site patient visits.
 Clinical trials may also incorporate electronic health record (EHR) and/or biobank data.